menu

 Demographics

-The percentage of adults in Soso with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.47% of adults in Soso have a bachelor's degree or advanced degree.
+The education level of Soso citizens is a little higher than the average for US cities and towns: 23.48% of adults in Soso have at least a bachelor's degree.

-Soso is a very ethnically-diverse town.
+Soso is a somewhat ethnically-diverse town.
 The people who call Soso home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Soso residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Soso include German, Irish, English, Scottish, and Scots-Irish.
+Important ancestries of people in Soso include Irish, German, English, Scottish, and French.

 The most common language spoken in Soso is English.
-Other important languages spoken here include Vietnamese and Italian.
+Other important languages spoken here include Spanish and Vietnamese.

 Notable & Unique Neighborhood Characteristics